Forms of bullying at work

 Deliberately upsetting you or making you angry in order to achieve something or get you to do something you would not have done without their influence.

 Making you feel bad or guilty for not doing something.
-(They can only do this if you let them!)
+(Someone can only do this if you let them!)

 For example: